-Kerbcraft is a national scheme, funded by the Welsh Assembly Government.
-It aims to teach Year one and two pupil’s vital pedestrian skills, to aid the reduction of Child Pedestrian accidents.
-It is carried out at the roadside by a member of the Road Safety Team and trained volunteers.
+Kerbcraft is a national scheme, funded by Welsh Government.
+It aims to teach Year One and/or Year Two pupil’s vital pedestrian skills, to aid the reduction of Child Pedestrian accidents.
+Training is carried out at the roadside by a member of the Road Safety Team.

-Currently 32 schools throughout Pembrokeshire are involved in the scheme.
-The project, which has been heralded by one head teacher as “a wonderful opportunity to raise awareness on road safety in Pembrokeshire”, the training continues to receive enthusiastic support from parents, staff and members of the communities in which the training sessions take place.
+Currently there are 34 schools throughout Pembrokeshire involved in the scheme.
+The project, which has been heralded by one Head Teacher as “a wonderful opportunity to raise awareness on road safety in Pembrokeshire”, continues to receive enthusiastic support from parents, staff and members of the communities in which the training sessions take place.